scenariomartin/EnglishWords/words.md

-I don't believe in compromise, compromise is for cowards. we have but one evil goal. 有且仅有 be thought to be
+I don't believe in compromise, compromise is for cowards. we have but one evil goal. 有且仅有 be thought to be the savages lack the wit to understand the speech of civilized men.

 ```